 Dodge, D. T., & Kittredge, B. (2009).
 Room Arrangement as a Teaching Strategy DVD.
 Washington, DC: Teaching Strategies, Inc.

 Edwards, C.P.
 (2002).
 Three Approaches from Europe: Waldorf, Montessori and Reggio Emilia.
 Early Childhood Research and Practice, 4(1).
 Retrieved from https://digitalcommons.unl.edu/cgi/viewcontent.cgi?article=1001&context=famconfacpub

 Frost, J. L., Shin, D., & Jacobs, J. L. (1998).
 Physical Environments and Children’s Play.
 In O. N. Saracho & B. Spodek (Eds.), Multiple Perspectives on Play in Early Childhood Education.
 Albany, NY: State University of New York Press.

 Greenman, J. (2007).
-Caring Spaces, Learning Places: Children’s Environments that Work.
-Redmond, WA: Exchange Press, Inc.
+Caring Spaces, Learning Places: Children’s environments that work.
+Redmond, WA: Exchange Press.

 Grisham-Brown, J., Hemmeter, M. L., & Pretti-Frontczak, K. (2005).
 Blended Practices for Teaching Young Children in Inclusive Settings.
-Baltimore: Brookes Publishing Co.
+Baltimore, MD: Brookes Publishing Co.

 Mahoney, J. L., Lord, H., & Carryl, E. (2005).
 An Ecological Analysis of After-School Program Participation and the Development of Academic Performance and Motivational Attributes for Disadvantaged Children.
 Child Development, 76 (4), 811-825.